“A building with a chequered career reinvented as a wonderful hotel by some of Amsterdam’s leading architects and designers - a complete one-off”

 Children (4-12 years), Teens (over 12)

 Two rooms can interconnect.
-The 3-Star Room has space for 3 adults, while the 4-Star and 5-Star Rooms can accommodate 4-5 people in total.
+The Comfort and Superior Rooms have space for 3 adults, while the Suites can accommodate 4 people in total and come with bathtubs.
 Three rooms have a swing!
-The 3-5-Star Rooms have bathtubs and two of the 5-Star Rooms have a 7-person bed!
+Two of the Suites have a 7-person bed!

 Remember baby and child equipment may be limited or need pre-booking

 There are kid-friendly dishes on the menu such as pasta and burger and fries, and children pay half-price for dishes